- Website Builders

 |Support|| Support|| Support|

-The Wix and Shopify website editors are both pretty simple to use and operate with a WYSIWYG (what you see is what you get) user interface.
+The Wix vs Shopify begins with their ability to cater to beginner users.
+Both website editors are pretty simple to use and operate with a WYSIWYG (what you see is what you get) user interface.
 This means that you make edits directly to your web pages and the backend looks exactly the same as the front end.
 WYSIWYG editors are great for beginner web developers because nothing gets lost in translation between the backend and front end.
 You simply point and click at what you want to edit and make the changes you want to make.

 The big difference between the two is the drag and drop capabilities.
 With Shopify, the drag and drop features are enabled within the sidebar.
 You can use it to rearrange content blocks on your page, making it really easy to move whole content blocks into a new order.
 However, it’s not enabled for on-page editing.
 With Wix, you can drag and drop elements with complete freedom anywhere on the page.
 This makes Wix more intuitive and allows you to get up to speed with the platform much quicker.